-We specialise in selling owner-managed businesses, helping throughout the whole process – from the early business grooming preparations through to finding target buyers, the eventual negotiations and deal structuring for maximum tax efficiency.
+We specialize in selling owner-managed businesses, helping throughout the whole process – from the early business grooming preparations through to finding target buyers, the eventual negotiations, and deal structuring for maximum tax efficiency.

-We can also assist clients who have found their buyer with the negotiation and tax structuring stages.
+We can also assist clients who have found their buyers with the negotiation and tax structuring stages.

 Value your business

-As Chartered Accountants and Corporate Financiers with many years of experience of valuing businesses for a host of different purposes, we will provide a realistic and robust figure to help you assess next steps.
+As Chartered Accountants and Corporate Financiers with many years of experience in valuing businesses for a host of different purposes, we will provide a realistic and robust figure to help you assess the next steps.

-Prepare and groom your business to maximise its value
+Prepare and groom your business to maximize its value

 The grooming issues fall into those that will enhance the profits and attractiveness of the business and those that will make the sale process easier.